Excerpt from United States v. Jean, No. 5:15-cr-50087

 the initiative of Ziya Tong, they comprise private, ad-hoc screenings to

 activists in cities worldwide.
 It is at a Black Sheep event that

 activists volunteer to attend and publicly engage audiences at a followup

 Blacklist is the project of (in first-name alphabetical order) Crystelle Vu,

 Spektrum, Berlin, Map

-BLACKLIST #2 takes a long hard look at the global arms trade through the lens of
+90% of everything we consume comes by ship.
+BLACKLIST #3 takes a long hard look at the impact of the global ocean industry through the lens of

 The panel begins at 21:00 and will be held in English.
 We invite audience engagement in English,